 Support operational storm surge risk estimation by high performance simulation is achieved by the distributed computing infrastructure.

-DMCC core scientist group is confident in typhoon forecast for future 48 to 72 hours in terms of track, intensity and pressure.
+DMCC core scientific group is confident in typhoon forecast for 48 to 72 hours in advance in terms of track, intensity and pressure.
 Storm surge simulation thus could be finished in minutes once the weather conditions are available.